Blasts kill 7 Turkish soldiers, PKK blamed

 Last month, the PKK's jailed leader Abdullah Ocalan sent word through his lawyers that he had agreed with Turkish officials to set up a "peace council" aimed at ending the conflict.

-Ocalan said the council should be formed within one month, although it was unclear what form it would take.
+Ocalan said the council should be formed within one month, though it was unclear what form it would take.

 The proposal came a month after Erdogan's AK Party won an election for a third term in power and two months after Ocalan threatened war unless the government entered talks.

-"From now on there is nothing to talk about.
-We will see what happens," he told reporters, without elaborating.

-(Reporting by Seyhmus Cakan, additional reporting by Ece Toksabay in Istanbul, Jonathon Burch in Ankara; writing by Jonathon Burch, editing by Rosalind Russell)
+(Reporting by Seyhmus Cakan, additional reporting by Ece Toksabay in Istanbul; writing by Jonathon Burch; editing by David Stamp)